 Our mission at Story Studio since I left Integral Life in 2018 was to chronicle the stories we were telling ourselves about the now and future.
 From the many interviews with global thought leaders I conducted and the research and analysis of the news we did through our AI NLP platform, we mapped a broad spectrum of narrative themes in politics, economics, technology, culture, relationships, and spirituality.

-The post-covid interviews raised the alarm for me that democracy in America might be in trouble.
-As a result of this concern we tightly focused our bad guys in the XTOPIA world as those that wanted to get rid of democratic institutions in favor of rule by the white, rich, minority.
-We began that conversation with our audience with a simple web portal called “DemocKrazy.” (link to)
+The post-covid interviews set off the alarm for me that democracy in America might be in trouble.
+As a result of this concern we were now tightly focusing our bad guys in the XTOPIA world as those that wanted to get rid of democratic institutions in favor of rule by the white, rich, minority.

-Our intention with DemocKrazy was to offer the news stories emerging from our AI NLP analysis platform concerning the threats to America democracy and provide commentary about a narrative that could make sense of where we stood.
-We would also give them the Vital Signs scoreboard.
-Were our fears about losing our democracy founded in fact?
-Were our concerns about the autocratic forces on the right legitimate?
-If so, what could we do about it?
+Our intention with DemocKrazy was to offer the news stories emerging from our AI NLP analysis platform concerning threats to America democracy and provide commentary that could hopefully make sense of where we stood.

 The DemocKrazy web portal was designed so that is was supposedly built by the fictional characters in the Xtopia television series and metaverse.
 We reasoned we would gather an audience on the site and use that as stimulus for pitching the Xtopia television series and metaverse to the powers at be.